Thursday, December 8, 2011

 At first it looked like the work of a serial killer or perhaps a mob hit man, but finally on March 22, the true killer came forward: Walter S. Ward, the good-looking millionaire son of George S. Ward, the famous baking magnate.
 Overnight, the case became a sensation from coast to coast.
 Front page headlines screamed the details of "the millionaire killer."
 Walter S. Ward was nicknamed "The Tanned Sphinx" for his cagey reserve.
 The Ward Baking Company was as well-known in its day as any major corporation is today.
 It had its own baseball team, the Tip Tops, named after their most successful line of packaged bread.
 So the story was a natural for the tabloids.

-Walter S. Ward, a 32-year-old dashing Yale alum, claimed he killed the sailor in self-defense after being entangled in a blackmail scheme that turned violent.
+Walter Stevenson Ward, a 32-year-old dashing Yale alum, claimed he killed the sailor in self-defense after being entangled in a blackmail scheme that turned violent.
 Ward, who was an amateur boxer with a well-developed physique, worked for his family at the Ward Baking Company, but also served as Police Commissioner in New Rochelle, where he lived with his wife and two children.
 Despite his glitzy pedigree, he had a history of hanging out at race tracks, boasting of losing $20,000 in a single poker game, and associating with some pretty rough characters.
 He held that Peters was part of a gang of three men he'd met at a race track who were extorting huge sums of cash -- some $75,000 in 1920s dollars -- from him in payment for squashing a scandalous secret.
 At first, Ward was willing to fork over the large payments of hush money so long as they kept his family out of it.
 But when they came back for more and threatened to kill Ward and his wife and two young children, he said, he had no choice but to shoot Peters in a scuffle.
 He then left him dead on the side of the road.
 The other two men escaped.
 Ward claimed one of them had been wounded.
 He named the third as Charlie Ross, a notorious grifter and blackmailer.
 A nationwide manhunt was instigated to find these two men and bring them to justice.
 They were never found.

 Walter and his wife, Beryl.